10 Questions All Beginning Dancers Ask

 There are Seattle dance schools that truly are accepting of all body types.

-6. Can we stay and watch a class?
+6. Can parents stay and watch a class?

 - Some schools allow you to watch, others do not.
 If it is important to you or your child that you watch them, be sure to ask what the school’s policy is.